SaulSilver/hatem-website/README.md

   Hatem's website
 </h1>

 Hatem's JAMstack website built with Gatsby, SCSS and deployed using Netlify.
-Supports light & dark modes.
 The website includes

 1. Portfolio
 1. Blog